ClitherProject/Slither.io-Protocol/Protocol.md

 ### Packet Ping
-Pings the server and ask for new data.
+Pings the server.
+Sent every 250ms, but not before a pong has been received after the last ping.

 |Bytes|Data type|Description|
 |-----|---------|-----------|